Counseling for Men

 Counseling for Men is Different

 Men are to be treated, as are all human beings, with love, dignity and respect.
 In some ways, the issues of men tend to be minimized, in a ‘pull yourself up by your bootstraps’ or ‘he deserved it’ mentality.
 An honest, respectful and authentic understanding of the issues encountered in the lives of men may seem controversial or counterintuitive for some people.
-Here are facts on the relative status of men in modern society:

 Importance of Caring for Men